ProgrammerIn-wonderland/betterChatRelay/README.md

 [Download the latest plugin jar](https://github.com/femboy-neal/betterChatRelay/releases/download/0.2.0/betterMinecraftRelay-1.0-SNAPSHOT.jar) and place it in your plugins folder

-Configure your relay.properties (in your servers home directory) with the following
+Configure your relay.properties (in your servers root directory) with the following
 ```properties
 webhook = <webhook of the minecraft channel>
 channelID = <Channel ID of the minecraft server>